 # cp named.localhost reverse.linuxteck

-Make sure, both of the zone files (forward.linuxteck and reverse.linuxteck) are to be kept under /var/named/ directory.
+Make sure both the zone files (forward.linuxteck and reverse.linuxteck) are to be kept under /var/named/ directory.
 First, edit the forward.linuxteck zone file.

 # vi /var/named/forward.linuxteck

-Before editing the forward.linuxteck zone file let us have a look on the sample zone file
+Before editing the forward.linuxteck zone file let us have a look at the sample zone file

-After defined the required entires into the forward.linuxteck zone file
+After defining the required entires into the forward.linuxteck zone file

 $TTL 86400